 Pre-planning must take place at a ‘relevant time’ as described by HMRC.
 Where the tax-free cash is taken before contributions are significantly increased, the ‘relevant time’ is when the tax-free cash is taken.
 But where the significant increase in the level of expected contributions are made before the tax-free cash is taken then the ‘relevant time’ is when the increase to the contributions takes place.

 Where an individual takes tax-free cash and only later decides to use it to pay higher contributions, the onus will not be on the individual to prove the absence of intent to recycle.
-HMRC can, however, take into account any evidence that points towards pre-planning.
+HMRC can, however, consider any evidence that points towards pre-planning.

-The significant increase test is carried out on a cumulative basis in order to prevent someone avoiding the rule by increasing contributions on a piecemeal basis, or gradually over time.
+The significant increase test is carried out on a cumulative basis to prevent someone avoiding the rule by increasing contributions on a piecemeal basis, or gradually over time.

-The period of time over which the measurement to determine whether a significant increase will take place is:
+The period over which the measurement to determine whether a significant increase will take place is:

 - the tax year in which the tax-free cash is taken with an intention to use it to significantly increase contributions, and